AMReX-Astro/Castro/docs_new/source/rp_intro.rst

 controlled by a different set of runtime parameters.
 These parameters are defined in plain-text files located in the different directories that hold the microphysics code.
-At compile time, a script in the  bulid system, , locates all of the \_parameters files that are needed for the given choice of network, integrator, and EOS, and assembles all of the runtime parameters into a module named (using the
+At compile time, a script in the AMReX bulid system, , locates all of the \_parameters files that are needed for the given choice of network, integrator, and EOS, and assembles all of the runtime parameters into a module named (using the